 - Other managers reported an increase in Anthony’s professionalism and preparedness for the management meetings.

-- Anthony was able to clearly state his ideas and engage in civil discourse about possible solutions to business unit issues.
+- Anthony clearly stated his ideas and engaged in civil discourse about possible solutions to business unit issues.

-- Anthony had more time to both complete his work and improve his department, creating an increase in employee satisfaction and retention.
+- Anthony had more time to complete his work and improve his department, creating increased employee satisfaction and retention.

 With Anthony, we were able to make it work.
 Because his superiors recognized the need for improvement.
 Remember, people join companies.
 But they leave managers.
 Be the reason people stay with your company.